jask0/event-kalender/README.md

 This calendar is based on javascript and php, and it uses mysql to storage the events.

-To run it properly you have to modify the calender/config.php file, and set the your login data right.
+To run it properly you have to modify the calender/config.php file, and set your login data right.

 As for now, you must also create a table within your database by executing the SQL statement below:

 CREATE TABLE `eventcalender` (
   `id` INT NULL AUTO_INCREMENT ,
   `year` INT(4) NOT NULL ,